Praise and Reviews

 —Kiss the Book Blog, reviewed by Samantha, Public Librarian

-Anjali brings such a special combination of skill, enthusiasm, and encouragement.
+Angie brings such a special combination of skill, enthusiasm, and encouragement.
 Along with her talent, we love the kindness and generosity of spirit that she brings with her.
-Participants love Anjali and it’s pretty easy to see why!
+Participants love Angie and it’s pretty easy to see why!

 —Kathryn Petrocelli, Conference coordinator of Book Passage